Microbial inflammation of the cornea is not uncommon and can be sight-threatening. Culture is the key to diagnosis and management.

 Management

-- Topical polyhexamethylene biguanide (PHMB) or chlorhexidine
+- Topical polyhexamethylene biguanide (PHMB) or chlorhexidine.

 Marginal Keratitis